Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 Others, such as Fairy Frogmother face the player by setting their target as `FrogInst001`.

 > [!IMPORTANT]
 > If the `--DisableAI` flag is set, the entity will not pathfind UNLESS the target is a waypoint.
+> The entity description must have `attackGoalPercent` set to a non-zero number for this to happen, and have a valid walk/run sequence configured.

 > [!CAUTION]
 > If the entity has the `--FaceTargetEntity` flag set, it may not be able to move vertically (up/down).